OrbitalEnterprises/eve-market-strategies/chapters/01-preliminaries.md

 ### Example 1 - Data Extraction: Make a Graph of Market History

 In this example, we're going to create a simple graph of market history \(i.e. daily price snapshots\) for a year of data.
-We'll arbitrarily choose to graph Tritanium in Forge.
+We've arbitrarily chosen to graph Tritanium in Forge.
 When we're done, we'll have a graph like the following:

 ![Tritanium price over a year in The Forge](img/ex1_graph.png)

 We'll use this simple example to introduce basic operations we'll use throughout this book.
-If you want to follow along, you can download the [Jupyter notebook](code/book/ex1.ipynb) for this example.
+If you want to follow along, you can download the [Jupyter notebook](code/book/Example_1_Data_Extraction.ipynb) for this example.
+Since this is our first example, we'll be extra verbose in our explanation.

-We'll create our graph as follows:
+We'll create our graph in four steps:

-1. We'll use the Static Data Export \(SDE\) to look up the type and region ID, respectively, for "Tritanium" and "The Forge".
+1. We'll use the Static Data Export \(SDE\) to look up type and region ID, respectively, for "Tritanium" and "The Forge".
 2. Next, we'll construct a date range for a year of data from the current date.
-3. Then, we'll use the market data service to download daily market snapshots for our date range, and store the data in a Pandas dataframe.
+3. Then, we'll use the market data service to download daily market snapshots for our date range, and store the data in a Pandas [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).
-4. Finally, we'll graph average price from the data frame.
+4. Finally, we'll plot average price from the DataFrame.

 We'll expand on a few variants of these steps at the end of the example to set up for later examples.
 But before we can do any of this, we need to install [Bravado](https://github.com/Yelp/bravado) in order to access Swagger-annotated web services.
 You can install bravado as follows \(do this before you start Jupyter\):